drhdev/dosnapshots/README.md

 - **DROPLET_NAME**: A prefix for snapshot names to easily identify them.
 - **DO_API_TOKEN**: The DigitalOcean API token used for authentication with the `doctl` tool.

+### API Token Scope

+Ensure that your API token has the correct scope with sufficient permissions to create, list, and delete snapshots.
+Instructions on how to set up personal access tokens with the required permissions can be found in the DigitalOcean documentation: [Create Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).

 ### Retention Policy

 - **RETAIN_LAST_SNAPSHOTS**: Number of recent snapshots to retain.